george-bingham-reynolds/Personal_Finance_Advisor/README.md

 # Personal_Finance_Advisor
-A small collection of code to track personal financial progress
+This repo contains a small collection of code to track personal financial progress.
+The majority of the code (e.g. function definitions, explanations) are contained in the helpers python file.
+The notebook contains an example of how to use them to actually track one's savings progress, with ultimate output explaining how much money one can expect to have at a user-defined level of current savings, recurring annual savings, timeframe, tax bracket and expected average annual growth.
+There are default values for these inputs as well, with explanations for them included in the notebook.